FoRTE-Research/closure/CRASH_TRIAGE.md

 > **_NOTE:_**  None of the above bugs were found by WinFuzz, so these are completely new 3 bugs

 ## AFL++ bugs
-AFL++ failed to find any of the above bugs in the 24hr trials
+AFL++ also found the three bugs in 24hr trial